This Spring Bingo in Spanish is an interactive family activity that will engage your children at home or in the Spanish classroom this spring.

 - Allow your child sufficient time to process the card that has been chosen, and to identify the object on their card.
 Try not to interject or speed up their finding process.
 Doing so might confuse the child or discourage participation.

-- 16 Spring Picture Books in Spanish for Kids
+- Spring Color by Number in Spanish for Kids [Free Printables]

 - 20 Spring Vocabulary Flashcards in Spanish (Free Printable)